AhmedMasoom/ghcn-spark-analysis/README.md

 station metadata, answers a set of station- and observation-level questions, and produces time-series and geospatial visualisations - collecting only small aggregated results to the driver.

-> Coursework for **DATA420-26S2 (C) - Scalable Data Science** (University of Canterbury),
-> refactored into a reusable, tested Python package with a single authoritative analysis notebook.

 ---